 npm, pnpm, and Yarn

 PhpStorm also lets you run and debug npm, Yarn, and pnpm scripts.
 PhpStorm parses package.json files, recognizing definitions of scripts, shows scripts in a tree view, and lets you navigate between a script in the tree and its definition in the package.json file.
-See npm, Yarn, and pnpm official web sites for details.
+For more information, refer to npm, Yarn, and pnpm official web sites.

 PhpStorm detects projects with Yarn workspaces and indexes all the dependencies that are listed in the package.json files of the workspaces but are located in the root node_modules folder.